 Why ‘Make in India’ is beneficial for OEMs?

 In the last financial budget, the Finance Minister of India, Mr. Arun Jaitley made many changes to the country’s industrial policies to make India an ambient place for manufacturers.
 He has significantly increased the import duties to 12.5% from the previous 5% – a sharp 250% increase.
-On the contrary, a OEM manufacturing devices in India can import spares at a bare minimum duty of 1%.
+On the contrary, OEM manufacturing devices in India can import spares at a bare minimum duty of 1%.
 Hence the new policy practically forces OEMs to manufacture their devices in India to save a huge amount of money by paying lesser duties.

 While some may complain that this policy will affect the Indian smartphone market in the long run as the companies might start ignoring the country!
 But would any sane company ignore a country which presently ranks third in the number of smartphone users?
-In fact the way Indian smartphone industry is progressing, it’s just a matter of time before we tip US and aim at China.
+In fact, the way the Indian smartphone industry is progressing, it’s just a matter of time before we tip the US and aim at China.

 Unlike the previous beliefs, the market has responded quite well to the government’s call and many have started manufacturing in India.
-Be it global giants like Samsung, HTC or local OEMs like Lava, Karbonn – all have joined the ‘Make In India’ bandwagon.
+Be it global giants like Samsung, HTC, or local OEMs like Lava, Karbonn – all have joined the ‘Make In India’ bandwagon.

 The first move by a mobile company was taken by the local OEM Micromax.
 Previously, the company used to import devices from China and rebrand them in India.
-But soon they realised that making in India was a better proposition.
+But soon they realized that making in India was a better proposition.
 They opened their first factory in the northern state of Uttarakhand where they started manufacturing feature phones and tablets.
 They are even producing their LED TVs from the same plant.
 But this was before Modi’s ‘Make in India’ call.

 And this time too the company responded well.
-Micromax’s online only sub brand YU came up with the first ‘Made in India’ smartphone namely the YU Yuphoria!
+Micromax’s online-only sub-brand YU came up with the first ‘Made in India’ smartphone namely the YU Yuphoria!

 Time for the foreign brands to make a move